50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here >

 Laminate flooring is known for its tough and durable properties – however, sometimes problems such as dipping, bulging or soft spots can occur, making your laminate flooring feel spongy.

-This guide will look at what causes laminate flooring to feel spongy, and what you can do to prevent your laminate floor from feeling spongy in the first place.
+This guide will look at what causes spongy laminate flooring and what you can do to prevent your laminate floor from feeling spongy in the first place.
+From laminate floor soft spots to water and expansion issues, we’ll take a closer look to help you resolve them.

 What causes spongy laminate flooring?

-If you're walking on your laminate floor and suddenly notice an area dipping, feeling squishy, having a soft spot, bulging, or feeling unnaturally spongy, it’s right to be concerned.
-We would never expect sponginess from Tapi laminate flooring, but if it does happen it could indicate a serious issue, so it certainly deserves attention.
+If you're walking across your laminate floor and suddenly notice an area dipping, feeling squishy, having a soft spot, bulging, or feeling unnaturally spongy, you’re right to be concerned!
+We would never expect sponginess from Tapi laminate flooring, but if it does happen, it could indicate a serious issue, so it certainly deserves attention.

 2. An issue with your underlay